anishdsk/Learning-Log/README.md

 https://simplelearninglog.herokuapp.com/

-*Load times may take a bit longer sometimes as Heroku puts the web-app to sleep if it has been idle for a while*
+*Load times may take a bit longer sometimes as Heroku puts the app to sleep if it has been idle for a while*

 ## Overview & Technical Features:
 Users can log information about topics they're learning about and make detailed entries as they learn about each topic.